 Instructions

-• In a large bowl, mash bananas until mostly smooth.
+• In a large mixing bowl, mash the bananas until mostly smooth.

 • Stir in the eggs, applesauce, almond milk, honey, and vanilla extract.
 Mix until well combined.